Application Submission Materials Available: July 17, 2014

 Using the following rating scale, reviewers will provide an overall priority score to reflect their overall assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved.
 This score represents the reviewers overall assessment of the application and is not based only on the criteria-based score.
 View the scale used to score the applications

 Criteria Based Score = ________ (0-100)

 Using the following criteria, reviewers should provide an overall score to reflect their assessment of the study: rationale; objectives; significance and innovation; investigators and environment; study methods; and scope and timeline.

 • Specific Aims and Hypothesis (20 points maximum)

 • Innovation (10 points maximum)

 • Scope and Timeline (5 points maximum)

-Please submit letters of intent using the electronic submission process, which you can access when the application cycle is open.
+Please submit letters of intent using the electronic submission process, which you can access below:

-• Watch the recent "How to Submit a Successful Application" webinar
+• Register for the August 20th "How to Submit a Successful Application" webinar

 Learn more about the selected grantees.